 A typical month in New York sees about four inches of precipitation, and storms that drop an inch or more occur about once or twice each month.
 However, the jet stream occasionally becomes stuck in a pattern that results in storms coming our way in rapid succession.
 Additionally, there are times when frontal systems stall for a number of days (the last thing you want to hear as a summer weekend approaches).
 When these types of atmospheric situations occur copious amounts of precipitation can be the result.
 (Conversely, the same dynamics can create extended periods of dry weather.)

 Rather than highlight individual rainstorms, this analysis looks at stretches of time when multiple storm systems produced excessive precipitation over the course of a few weeks or more.
-What follows is a rundown (or is it "raindown"?) of the most rain-drenched periods New York City has experienced since 1970 (thru 2018):
+What follows is a rundown (or is it "raindown"?) of the most rain-drenched periods New York City has experienced since 1970 (thru 2023) ranked by amount of precipitation:

 - Aug.
 9 - Sept.
 8, 2011 (23.16" in 31 days) - What a way to end a summer, as seven days had more than an inch of rain, with three storm systems dumping more than five inches.
 This included 6.87" from Hurricane Irene at the end of August.
 The rain that fell during these 31 days accounted for nearly 1/3 of the year's total precipitation.
 Interestingly, in the midst of this deluge, there was an 8-day stretch in which no rain fell.